MBoretto/easy-qr-scan-bot/README.md

 ## Data Model
 [Telegram Cloud Storage](https://core.telegram.org/bots/webapps#cloudstorage) is a key-value database accessible from any Telegram client.
 It allows you to store up to `1024` keys per user per bot, with each value having a limit of `4096` characters.
 Data is associated with the user's Telegram account and persists across devices.
-After scanning a QR code, the raw string is stored using the timestamp as the key.
+After scanning a QR code, the raw string is stored using the timestamp as key.

 The Mini App loads the full scan history on startup and stores it locally.
 Subsequent scans are stored both in the Telegram Cloud Storage and locally.